M A Library

 1. What is the MA Library?

-The Library of the Mathematical Association comprises around 10500 books and 700 runs of periodicals from many different countries.
+The Library of the Mathematical Association comprises nearly 11000 books and 700 runs of periodicals from many different countries.
 The collection covers mathematics, its teaching, history and popularisation, and is particularly rich in its coverage of school and university mathematics textbooks of the nineteenth and twentieth centuries.

-The collection also includes around 700 older or rarer items going back to the sixteenth century.
+The collection also includes over 850 older or rarer items going back to the sixteenth century.
 The Library as a whole is a unique primary source for the history of the mathematics curriculum in the United Kingdom.

 2. What is in the MA Library?